-Prior to shared channels, your administrators had to give a guest account to any external partners you wished to work with in Teams.
-To prevent their access from being applied too broadly, which may possibly reveal sensitive information, this required careful configuration and provisioning.
+Before shared channels, your administrators had to give a guest account to any external partners you wished to work with in Teams.
+However, this might require extensive configuration to prevent too broad opening up your tenant.

-While the benefit of shared channels is that your users never leave your tenant, there are always hazards involved when introducing outside users.
-Your tenant may be exposed if you don't update your governance policies to reflect and address the dangers involved.
-Collaboration is excellent, but you shouldn't have to give up security to do it.
+Even after the fact that your users never need to leave your tenant when using Shared Channels, there are some pitfalls and dangers you need to mitigate.
+Your tenant may be exposed if you don’t update your governance policies to reflect and address the dangers involved.
+Collaboration is excellent, but you shouldn’t have to give up security to do it.

 Shared channels aid in preventing unintentional oversharing and prevent the development of extra workplaces just to work with outside users.
 Despite this, this new function still leaves room for oversharing and sprawl.